yansun1996/ECE143-Ad-Hoc-Communications-Network/README.md

 * ```Example.ipynb```: Tutorial for how to use the Region class and its function in Region_Class.py.
 (The solutions to all the problems are also included in this Jupyter Notebook)

 NOTE: The analysis part of the solution is also included at the bottom of Example.ipynb.
+More optimization needed.

 # Analysis of Ad-Hoc Communications Network